 To display only the SART echo clearly on the radar screen, reduce the tuning on manual mode.
 The normal radar echoes get weak, however, the SART echoes remain.
 Your ship comes close to the SART, the arc for the SART display becomes larger.
 Most of the radar screen becomes fuzzy.
-Adjust the A/C SEA control and gain (sensitivity) to display the necessary screen.
+Adjust the A/C SEA and GAIN controls to display the necessary screen.